lukewarm/nbforge/docs/deployment/self-hosted/README.md

 ### Step 6: Configure DNS

+It is likely that your organization already has a standard practice of exposoing Kubernetes services on the intranet.
+Follow that instruction instead if there's one.

 1. **Get the external IP address:**
 ```bash
 # Get the external IP of the ingress controller